Home Columns Books Papers Biography Contact

 Sakineh Mohammadi Ashtiani, convicted in 2006 for having an “illicit relationship” with two men after her husband was murdered (by someone) the year before has become a cause célèbre in the western world.

 This woman was accused, arrested, tortured for a confession, and was scheduled to be stoned to death for adultery this summer.
 However, the outcry from the US and Europe got her a little extra time.
-The Iranian Islamic government, very annoyed at the uproar, then decided that sh more...
+The Iranian Islamic government, very annoyed at the uproar, then decided t more...

 Print